by Charles S. Garabedian

 I still cannot think of this story without grief and anger.
 No wonder the Apostle Paul was so vehement in his attack on legalism and so vigorous in his defense of the Gospel of grace!
 And we all know that this story, although extreme, represents all of the kinds of death that living by the law always brings, even when advocated by sincere people.
 “The written law kills…”

 Please read the following magazine article about two Christian fundamentalist children who became members of The Walking Dead in their own church and household—and what they did to escape from Christian fundamentalism and the dark side of Biblical law.
-This is a great story—long—but great and very revealing:
+This is a great story—long—but great and very revealing.
+Just click on the following safe link: